 UB School of Social Work has some established placement sites in various regions.
 Students should also be prepared to research and outreach to potential placement sites in their own region, in an effort to secure an interview for placement.
 Students will work closely with their assigned Field Coordinator during the process of securing a field placement.
+To be most successful, students should be in regular communication with their Field Coordinator.
 There are a number of resources and support available to assist students.